jamesbyars/jekyll-now/_posts/2017-10-09-2017-Chicago-Marathon.md

 ---

 I ran my first marathon in 2017 - it was the Bank of America Chicago Marathon and it was incredible.
-I am going to write a little about the experience so others so I remember it better and so others can enjoy.
+I am going to write a little about the experience so I remember it better and so others can enjoy.

 # Why did I decide to do this?